 On the other hand, if you transition seamlessly from the recovery into the drive by driving your legs down quickly and powerfully, you’ll notice a positive impact on your time.

-Try this: Use the same 5-second drill as above.
+Use the same 5-second drill as above.
 As you reach the catch position put your focus on how quickly you can move from recovery to drive, bracing your core and pushing through your legs.

 Note of caution: Many find it easier to transition by pulling with their arms before their legs drive.
 I use a cue that every athlete knows to explain why we don’t want to do that.